 The TeamTools Org Chart view has many controls to help you format the organization chart.

-The down and right arrow icons control which direction the chart flows.
+The down and right arrow icons control which direction the chart flows, with the circled down arrow showing photos and number of direct reports.
 The contract and expand icons decrease and increase the number of levels shown in the chart.
 The export button exports the currently configured chart as an image.

 When you hover over each node in the chart, you will see arrows on each side and a “…” icon in the center of the node.
 The arrows contract or expand the nodes in the direction of the arrow.
 The “…” icon opens the detailed user view.

 The chart is built from the Manager Email field for each user.
-Admins can edit this field rom within TeamTools or in the G Suite admin console.
+Admins can edit this field from within TeamTools or in the G Suite admin console.